WWE News: Nia Jax Stuns In Video Of Lingerie Photo Shoot

 — ???? (@NiaJaxWWE) June 5, 2019

-Jax has been out of action for almost a year due to a knee injury, but she appears to have fully recovered from her surgery.
+Jax has been out of action for almost a year due to a knee injury, but she appears to have fully recovered.
 There’s been no word yet when she’s expected to return to television, but her surge in popularity over the last few days might inspire WWE to bring her back sooner rather than later, and it’s highly likely she’ll be brought back as a babyface.

 Jax has made it her mission to become a symbol of body positivity since shooting to stardom in WWE, and her recent foray into modeling shows that she’s living up to her promises.
 As documented by Refinery29, she hopes to use her platform to inspire young girls to embrace being themselves, regardless of their shape or size.

-“Maybe a young girl seeing me and not feeling comfortable in her group can feel like, Oh my gosh, look, she went out there and she’s different and I look like her and she’s kicking a** and she’s taking names.'”
+“Maybe a young girl seeing me and not feeling comfortable in her group can feel like, Oh my gosh, look, she went out there and she’s different and I look like her and she’s kicking a** and she’s taking names,'” Jax said.